KitchenTableCoders/kitchentablecoders.github.com/_posts/2014-2-12-code-salon.md

 instructor: David Nolen
 ---

 KTC Code Salon is a new Brooklyn Meetup curated by David Nolen to fill a gap in the NYC developer meetup scene.
-Hosted once a month at the Kitchen Table Coders studio in Brooklyn, imagine your favorite speakers from your favorite conferences speaking to an intimate audience in a relaxed setting: programming languages, distributed systems, databases, computer graphics, machine learning, hardware hacking, game design, you name it.
+Hosted each month at the Kitchen Table Coders studio in Brooklyn, imagine your favorite speakers from your favorite conferences speaking to an intimate audience in a relaxed setting: programming languages, distributed systems, databases, computer graphics, machine learning, hardware hacking, game design, you name it.
 That's Code Salon.

 Presentations will always be limited to 40 minutes, same as a conference.
 The remainder of the time is open for the type of discussion that we find so invigorating in the hallways of conferences (without the $2000 ticket/travel/hotel price tag).